 The Women in Business Awards recognize the leadership and success of women in our business community.
 The Cultural Arts Award recognizes the leadership of women in the arts, including music, dance, design, and film.

 2022 Recipient – St. Catharines Arts Awards – Making a Difference Award

 The Making a Difference Award celebrates a St. Catharines arts entrepreneur, arts administrator, arts organization, arts animator, or volunteer in the arts whose leadership and innovation have significantly contributed to the growth and development of arts and culture in St. Catharines.

-Emily has a great passion for the arts and has been a professional actor, director, and singer for twenty years.
+Emily has been a professional actor, director, and singer for over twenty years.
 For The Foster Festival, Emily played the role of Katie Kilkenny in our 2022 world premiere feature film of Wildly Romantic by Norm Foster and Sonja in Foster’s The Christmas Tree (2023).
 She also directed the Festival’s critically acclaimed production of The Ladies Foursome by Norm Foster which toured to golf courses across Niagara.
 This production was named one of the top ten most notable productions in Ontario in 2021 by Christopher Hoile, Stage-door.com.
 In 2024, Emily is playing the role of Chelsea in the world premiere of Those Movies by Norm Foster and is directing the 40th anniversary production of what is perhaps Foster’s most well-known play, The Melville Boys.